jakartaee/jakarta.ee/content/committees/specification/operations/index.md

-4. Create a compatibility certification request for the compatible implementation being used to validate the spec in the specification repository issue tracker.
+4. Create a compatibility certification request for the compatible implementation being used to validate the spec in the specification repository issue tracker (as appropriate).
 If the project does not already have a compatibility-certification-request template, you can use this one:
     [compatibility-certification-request.md](https://github.com/jakartaee/specification-committee/blob/master/compatibility-certification-request.md)

-5. Initiate a Specification review request by creating [draft PRs](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests) (also assign the `draft` label) against the [Jakarta EE Specification Committee specifications](https://github.com/jakartaee/specifications) repository.
-The first PR provides everything requested in the [PR template](https://github.com/jakartaee/specifications/blob/master/pull_request_template.md).
+5.  {#create_specification_pr} Initiate a Specification review request by creating [draft PRs](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests) (also assign the `draft` label) against the [Jakarta EE Specification Committee specifications](https://github.com/jakartaee/specifications) repository.
+These draft PRs provide everything as requested in the [PR template](https://github.com/jakartaee/specifications/blob/master/pull_request_template.md).
-    An optional second PR can be created which would include **only** the apidocs directory with the javadoc contents.

     As an aid in the final review process, the [Specification Review Checklist](https://github.com/jakartaee/specification-committee/blob/master/spec_review_checklist.md) should be added to the Specification PR.

     -   These PRs are intended to provide the items that are required to